rstacruz/onmount/README.md

 $(".push-button").click()  //=> 'working...'
 ```

-__jQuery integration:__ If you're using jQuery, you'll want to do this by binding it to every event that may mutate the DOM.
+> Call `$.onmount()` everytime your code changes.
+The behavior will be applied once and only once per instance even if *onmount()* is called multiple times.
+[Automatic observation](#automatic-observation) is also supported.

+### jQuery integration

 ```js
 $(function () { $.onmount() })
 $(document).on('show.bs closed.bs load page:change', $.onmount)
 ```

-__Cleanups:__ supply a 2nd function parameter to `onmount()` to execute something when the DOM node is first detached from the DOM.
+> jQuery is entirely optional.
+If you're using jQuery, you'll want to do this by binding it to every event that may mutate the DOM.
+In this example, it's fired on DOM ready, on [Bootstrap events], and on [Turbolinks load].

+### Cleanups

 ```js
 $.onmount('.push-button', function () {